-To satisfy the requirements for the CCT, the trainee must have certificated evidence of Level 3 child safeguarding training and evidence of an understanding of the application of this knowledge in practice.
-The current expectation is to have at least two relevant reflective learning log entries involving clinical cases, at least one of which involves a child.
+To satisfy the current requirements for CCT up to August 2020, the trainee must have certificated evidence of Level 3 child safeguarding training and evidence of an understanding of the application of this knowledge in practice.
+The expectation is to have at least two relevant reflective learning log entries involving clinical cases, at least one of which involves a child.

 Other placements where trainees have contact with children, such as general practice (in ST1/2 or 3), paediatrics, ED, or OOH providers are likely to expect trainees to comply with the intercollegiate guidelines.

-For further information see: Child Safeguarding Requirement for GP Training
+For further information see: GP Training - Child and adult safeguarding

 2) CPR and AED training

 In order to meet the requirements for CCT, trainees need to provide certificated evidence of CPR/AED training that is still valid by the last day of training.
-See: CPR, AED, out of hours and child safeguarding requirements
+See: CPR, AED and Safeguarding requirements

 Note that this evidence needs to be present to be viewed at the final ARCP panel.
 It is not sufficient to state that a “course has been booked”.